Way of Working¶

 It is the feature team's responsibility to respond to any issues in

-master, and to validate that the feature is "good".
+main, and to validate that the feature is "good".

 These tasks should only be performed by someone familiar with the process and with appropriate authority after establishing team agreement.
 As such, exact commands are not given below: